 Failure to replace this product by the "REPLACE BY DATE" printed on the alarm cover may result in death by Carbon Monoxide poisoning.

-Please read the information provided by the manufacturer, which is included in your InfoCase.
-It includes information on precautions, operational testing, and battery replacement.
+Please read the information provided by the manufacturer, which is included in your InfoCase for further information.

 Replacement